-Water mitigation is the process of reducing or preventing the amount of water damage that happens after a flood or a permeating leak.
-It prevents additional damage by taking fast, appropriate actions.
+Water mitigation is the process of reducing or preventing the severity of water damage that happens after a flood or a leak.
+Taking fast immediate action prevents additional damage from occurring.

 Water mitigation is needed after plumbing failures or when storms cause water to rush into your home.
 Soaked rugs, damaged walls, warped flooring and ruined furniture are only the beginning if mitigation is not engaged quickly.

 Specific steps are taken to reduce property destruction, to prevent further water damage and to restore your property to its full value.

 If your water damage is covered by insurance, your insurance carrier will expect you to mitigate your damage in a timely manner.

 Seeping water damage is progressive, pervasive and can mean valuable objects may become permanently damaged – especially if emergency response is delayed beyond the first 48 hours.
 Response time is critical.
 If water damage is detected, immediately contact the water damage restoration professionals at Rainbow International Restoration in Hickory Hills.